Matthewspear/Interoperability/README.md

 # Interoperability between C, C++, Objective-C, Objective-C++ and Swift

-I wrote up code snippets from a StackOverFlow discussion:
+I wrote up code snippets from a Stack Overflow discussion:
 [Can I have Swift, Objective-C, C and C++ files in the same Xcode project?
 ](https://stackoverflow.com/questions/32541268/can-i-have-swift-objective-c-c-and-c-files-in-the-same-xcode-project/32546879)